 It’s no longer a new concept in 2014, but it is one that some social media up-and-comers in his industry have yet to grasp.
 To that end, he enjoys speaking at various college seminars and conferences for journalists.
 One of his key points explains how he successfully transferred to a new a publication and city with little to no drop off.

-With the right blend of live tweets, personal interaction and content from himself and other respected reporters, Smith’s is the type of account followed by everyone from large publications like Complex Magazine
+With the right blend of live tweets, personal interaction and content from himself and other respected reporters, Smith’s is the type of account followed by everyone from large publications like Complex Magazine to everyday Clevelanders.

 “When it comes to Twitter, I was very mindful about not branding myself into a location,” Smith says.
 “My Twitter page has always been about entertainment.
 I didn't want to be one of those people who establishes a big following based on where they work or where they live.
 The Internet is a global thing, so why shouldn't I brand myself that way?”